Home » A la Carte » Sauces ~ Dips ~ Spices ~ Salad Dressings » Low Sodium Caesar Dressing for Salad

 Calories per serving176

 Caesar dressing was first created by an Italian-American restaurateur Caesar Cardini as a dressing and salad in 1924 in Tijuana, Mexico.
 It was originally made tableside in restaurants and made without anchovies.
+Caesar dressing is traditionally served simply on Romaine lettuce with croutons known as a Caesar salad in whole.
 This is great because we are going back to basics here and no anchovies means an easy win for reducing sodium.

 Sodium in regular Caesar dressing